Focus on training as a solicitor with a legal leader

-We offer a well-rounded training programme so that our trainees are ready to hit the ground running upon qualification.
+We offer a rounded, structured training programme designed to help you hit the ground running on qualification.

-As well as the training, your induction is all about integration with your new colleagues.
-We make sure that there are informal opportunities for you to meet with them during the course of the week.
-There will also be one afternoon dedicated to introducing you to your new department, with the current trainee providing you with an extensive handover before you start in your seat.
+As well as training, our induction programme is about trainees getting to know their new colleagues.
+We ensure that there are plenty of informal opportunities for you to meet with Trowers' people.
+For those to be based in London, there is also an afternoon dedicated to introducing you to your new department, with the existing trainee giving you an extensive handover before they move on to their next seat.

-We believe that regular assessment and feedback is key to the successful, continuous development of all our staff, and this is particularly true for trainees.
-During each seat, you will have a mid-seat and end-of-seat appraisal with your supervisor to assess your performance to date.
-These appraisals are regularly monitored to ensure that they are fair and appropriate, and that any training needs are identified and implemented.
+We believe that continuous assessment and feedback is key to the successful development for everyone, and this is particularly true for our trainees.
+During each seat, you will have a mid-seat and end-of-seat appraisal with your supervisor to assess your performance so far.
+Reviewed to ensure that they are constructive, these appraisals are designed to ensure your training needs are always identified and met.

 Trainee Solicitors' Committee

-We believe it is important for our trainees to have a strong network of support that they can turn to should they ever have a problem.
-As well as our Training Principal (Tonia Secker) and each trainee's supervisor, Anup Vithlani (our Graduate Recruitment & Development Manager) is always on hand to answer any questions / queries you may have or for advice.
+Sometimes problems do happen and we believe it is vital our trainees have a strong network of support that they can turn to in times of need.
+As well as (our Training Principal), Anna Clark and your own dedicated supervisor, Eleanor Beattie (our Graduate Recruitment & Development Manager) is always on hand to offer advice.

-The Trainee Solicitors' Committee is headed up by our Training Principal and comprises a cross section of Partners and the Graduate Recruitment and Development team.
-The committee meet every three months to discuss trainee-related issues and initiatives, and to ensure that we are offering the best training possible.
+The Trainee Solicitors' Committee is headed up by Anna and includes a cross-section of Partners as well as the Graduate Recruitment & Development team.
+The committee meets regularly to discuss trainee-related issues and initiatives, and focuses us on ensuring that we continue to offer the best training possible.

-Our trainees are represented on the committee by one volunteer from each intake.
-The trainee representatives are encouraged to raise any issues that our trainees would like to be considered at the meeting and to give our feedback on those issues back to the trainees following on from the meeting.
+One trainee represents each intake on the committee.
+The trainee representatives are encouraged to raise any issues that you would like to have discussed at the meeting and to provide our feedback on those matters.

-You will have the opportunity to apply for any NQ vacancies available across the firm during your respective qualification process.
-The process itself is open and transparent, whereby we inform our qualifying trainees of how many positions there are in each department / office, and run a formal application and interview process for those vacancies.
+As a trainee, you will have the opportunity to apply for any newly-qualified vacancies available across the firm during your qualification process.
+The process is comprehensive, open and transparent - we inform our qualifying trainees of how many positions there are in each department / office, and run a formal application and interview process for those vacancies.